bearmentor/bearmentor-com-legacy/README.md

 cp -i .env.example .env
 ```

+> This .env file is only for local development, not production

 Let's configure the required environment variables in the `.env` file if local,
 otherwise in the project settings, for:

 - `DATABASE_URL`
 - `SESSION_SECRET`

-Create a [PlanetScale](https://planetscale.com) account to have a
+Create a [PlanetScale](https://planetscale.com) account to have a MySQL instance
-production-ready MySQL instance for development.
-After the database has been
+for development.
+After the database has been created, "Get the connection
-created, "Get the connection string" and select "Prisma", then copy the full
+string" and select "Prisma", then copy the full `DATABASE_URL`.
-`DATABASE_URL`.

 > Keep in mind the free plan only allow for 1 database.
 So either later you keep
 > it, delete it when unused, or upgrade your plan.

 Generate a random string for the `SESSION_SECRET` using
-`openssl rand -base64 32` on the terminal or you can put any random text.
+`openssl rand -base64 32` on the terminal or you can put any long random text.

 ```sh
 DATABASE_URL="mysql://username:password@aws.connect.psdb.cloud/bearmentor?sslaccept=strict"